 McDonald's may have mastered the art of the French fry and the juiciness of a stacked burger, but nobody's perfect.
-In its six-decade history, the fast-food giant has gone through hundreds of menu items.
+In its decades-long history, the fast-food giant has gone through hundreds of menu items.
 Some have been massive successes (McMuffin, anyone?), while others were so awful, they've long been forgotten and are now in the land of failed McDonald's menu items.

 For example, did you know that McDonald's has sold an array of seafood options, far beyond the Filet-O-Fish?
 And do you remember McDonald's own Hot Pocket-like product from the early 1990s?
 Well, it's time to take a look back at all of the failed McDonald's menu items that now only live in our memories, hearts, and in fast-food heaven.
 And once you're done looking back at these ghosts of Mickey D's past, check out these 15 Classic American Desserts That Deserve a Comeback.